pthoelken/piholebound/README.md

-# PiHoleUnbound - Your PiHole with some additional Features
+# PiHoleUnbound - PiHole + Unbound
 * First initial release on DockerHub

+# Informations
+Please be informed, that the container start needs to be 3-5 Minutes in case of updating all blacklist databases.
+When your web interface is up you can use your pihole.
+Otherwise you can inspect your container with docker logs <containername> to check the status of starting.

 # Features
 * Automatic Grav Update